python/devguide/communication.rst

 Customising notifications on user preference
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can customise or make adjustments to all your notifications according to categories, users and tags under Preferences of your account.
+To get a bird's eye view of all your customised notifications, you can go to Preferences of your account.
+This allows you to make adjustments according to categories, users and tags.
 (https://discuss.python.org/my/preferences/categories)
-Accessing this page allows you to view all your saved notifications in bird’s eye view and makes it easier for you to make changes and adjustments.

 Enabling mailing list mode